nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

     <br />

 1. **Restore the Volume to a Previous Snapshot**
     - **Open the FlashArray Web Interface** and **browse back to the Volume Windows1Vol1**.
-Click on the **elipsis** next to the snapshot you took at the start of this activity in the Volume Snapshots panel and **click Restore**.
-This reverts the contents of the volume back to the state captured in the snapshot.
+Click on the **ellipsis** next to the snapshot you took at the start of this activity in the Volume Snapshots panel and **click Restore**.
+This reverts the volume's contents to the state captured in the snapshot.
 Undoing our 'accidental' table deletion.

         <img src=../graphics/m2/2.1.8.png width="75%" height="75%" >